harshnimsatkar/voice-form-assistant/README.md

 - 🎙️ Voice or text input in Hindi, Marathi, or English
 - 🌐 Automatic speech-to-text using Whisper API
 - 🌎 Language translation for non-English inputs
-- 🧠 AI-based form field extraction (OpenAI GPT / Hugging Face NER)
+- 🧠 AI-based form field extraction (Hugging Face multilingual NER)
 - 📄 PDF form auto-fill and export (in English only)
 - 📷 QR code generation for offline printing or sharing
 - 🗺️ Page-wise instruction generation (signature/stamp guidance)